Lawn experts reveal the best fertilizer for grass in spring – to give your lawn a pristine appearance in time for warmer weather

 (Image credit: Getty Images/groveb)

 The short answer is, yes.
-Fertilizing a lawn is an important part of spring lawn care as it provides all the nutrients required for your grass to be healthy, green, and able to stand up to all the rigours it will face throughout the season.
+Fertilizing a lawn is an important part of spring lawn maintenance as it provides all the essential plant nutrients required for your grass to be healthy, green, and able to stand up to all the rigours it will face throughout the season.

 A lawn will come out of its winter dormancy needing a boost of nutrients to promote healthy growth and outperform weeds.
-Getting the timing right is important - you want to fertilize a lawn in spring just as it starts actively growing again, so get it added to your spring gardening checklist
+Getting the timing right is important - you want to fertilize a lawn in spring just as it starts actively growing again, so make sure to add this task to your spring gardening checklist.

-How to pick the best fertilizer for lawns in spring
+How to pick the best fertilizer for grass in spring

 House and landscaped backyard with shaped lawn